rez1coder/rez1coder.github.io/README.md

 # My blog
 I am Rezoan Simanto.
 A beginner, currently learning a lot from everywhere.
 I intend to make open source projects in future (inspired by OBS studio).
-If Almighty wills, i will try to do so.

 > **"A goal without plan is just a wish"**